-Included within freehold land is an astroturf pitch which has been included in the accounts based on the valuation provided by the Trustees using the depreciation replacement costs method.
-Trustees do not believe that the cost of obtaining a more detailed valuation outweighs the benefit.
+Included within freehold land is an astroturf pitch which has been included in the accounts based on cost and depreciated over 10 years.

 The Academy Trust occupies land and buildings provided to it by the Diocesan trustees under a license (also referred to as a Church Supplemental Agreement) which contains a two year notice period.
 Having considered the fact that the Academy Trust occupies the land and buildings by a license that transfers to the Academy no rights or control over the site save that of occupying it at the will of the Diocesan trustees under the agreement, the Diocesan trustees have concluded that the value of the land and building occupied by the Academy Trust will not be recognised or valued within fixed assets.